-So that they (the Judaizers) might escape persecution that they would have otherwise endured had they preached the same gospel of grace that Paul preached.
-They wanted to put on a public religious performance that would make them look spiritual and successful and gain more converts and adherents to themselves (that would increase the attendance to their church!) while at the same time, harming Paul's ministry.
+1. So that they (the Judaizers) might escape persecution that they would have otherwise endured had they preached the same gospel of grace that Paul preached.

+2. They wanted to put on a public religious performance that would make them look spiritual and successful and gain more converts and adherents to themselves (that would increase the attendance to their church!) while at the same time, harming Paul's ministry.

 The legalists were not really interested in keeping the law.
-What they wanted was an easy way to obtain converts, so that they could boast of a long list of followers.
-(William MacDonald, Believer's Bible Commentary)
+What they wanted was an easy way to obtain converts, so that they could boast of a long list of followers.71